GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 ### Checkbox labels

 It's important to provide labels for checkboxes for 2 reasons.
-The first is to represent what the checkbox value is used for, to answer "on or off for what?".
+The first is to represent what the checkbox value is used for, to answer "on or off for what?"
-Second is for UX, web users have become accustomed to interacting with checkbox's via their associated labels.
+Second is for UX, web users have become accustomed to interacting with checkboxes via their associated labels.

 {% Video
   src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/7GYIFNjNCBdj13juFO7S.mp4",